lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal.md

 # Overview of AEM Assets Brand Portal {#overview-of-aem-assets-brand-portal}

-AEM Assets Brand Portal can help you easily acquire, control, and securely distribute approved creative assets to external parties and internal business users across devices.

 As a marketer, you sometimes require collaborating with channel partners and internal business users to quickly create, manage, and deliver relevant digital content to customers.
 Timely delivery of relevant content across the entire customer journey is critical to driving greater demand, conversion, engagement, and customer loyalty.

 However, it is a challenge to develop solutions that support efficient and secure sharing of approved brand logos, guidelines, campaign assets, or product shots with extended internal teams, partners, and resellers.

-The lack of a secure asset sharing solution can result in:

-* Manual asset sharing through email, cloud, and so on
-* Brand compliance issues
-* Lack of control over asset usage
-* Delays in campaigns and product launches
-* Duplication of content across geographic locations and organizations
-* Unsecured storage of assets before release

-Adobe Experience Manager (AEM) Assets Brand Portal can help you easily acquire, control, and securely distribute approved creative assets to external parties and internal business users across devices.
+**Adobe Experience Manager (AEM) Assets Brand Portal** can help you easily acquire, control, and securely distribute approved creative assets to external parties and internal business users across devices.
 It helps improve the efficiency of asset sharing, accelerates the time-to-market for assets, and reduces the risk of non-compliance and unauthorized access.

 Brand Portal's browser-based portal environment enables you to easily upload, browse, search, preview, and export assets in approved formats.

+## User personas in Brand Portal {#Personas}

 Brand Portal supports various user personas that include the following roles: